replicatedu/replicatedu_instructor/INTERMEDIATE_MILESTONES.md

 # Future Work

 At this point, this is a prototype for a small portion of the overall project.
 Eventually these split assignments will be packaged into reproducible environments that students will download using features of the platform still in development.
+The tests can also be marked in a variety of ways and can be seperated into student and instructor tests.
+The next deliverable will focus on the student portion of this framework.